 This recipe is fairly easy to make and I hope you will give it a try.
 Should you recreate these burger buns, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your recreations.

 Also, one more thing before we get to the recipe.
 I have made some recipe testing with soft pretzel buns and I actually included the variation to the recipe notes.
 So if you love the pretzel taste, definitely check out the recipe notes below.
-Here you can see a photo of the pretzel buns.
-Also, click HERE if you would like to check out my Sloppy Joes recipe.

 - Peel a big potato and cut it into 2-inch pieces.
 Cook it in a pot of salted water until tender (about 15 minutes).
 Drain the water and mash the potato with a potato masher (you will need 1/2 cup/120 g of mashed potatoes for this recipe).
 Let cool.